stoplightio/docs/articles/modeling/shared-params-responses.md

   20 results.

 By using the two parameters above, a client can efficiently "page" through results, only returning items that are within the requested bounds.
-As a demonstration, let's use the parameters to display the first page of our recipe
+To demonstrate, let's use the parameters to display the first page of our recipe
 results:

 ```
 GET /recipes?limit=20&offset=0
 ```

-Since the `offset` is set to `0`, the API will no discard any results.
+Since the `offset` is set to `0`, the API will not discard any results.
 Paired with a `limit` of `20`, we will only see the first 20 results (1 through 20).

-And then
-to view the second page of recipes, we would use:
+To view the second page of recipes, we would use:

 ```
 GET /recipes?limit=20&offset=20